FIU–Miami football brawl: Aftermath

-FIU and UM played the following season, on September 15, 2007, without incident, though security and police presence were markedly increased over the previous year.
-UM won 23–9.
-FIU was coached by Mario Cristobal, who was previously UM's offensive line coach.
+FIU and Miami played the following season, on September 15, 2007, without incident, though security and police presence were markedly increased over the previous year.
+Miami won 23–9.
+FIU was coached by Mario Cristobal, who was previously Miami's offensive line coach.
 As the series had only been contracted for two games, they did not play each other the following year, and no immediate attempt was made to schedule another match for some time.

 The two schools' football teams finally played each other again on September 22, 2018, marking the first game between the two since 2007.
-The game was held at Hard Rock Stadium, which serves as the home field for both the NFL's Miami Dolphins and the University of Miami Hurricanes.
-UM won 31–17.
+The game was held at Hard Rock Stadium, which serves as the home field for both the Hurricanes and the NFL's Miami Dolphins.
+Miami won 31–17.
 The teams faced off again the following year on November 23, 2019, with FIU serving as the home team.
 As FIU's stadium was deemed too small to hold the estimated crowd, FIU contracted to hold the game at Marlins Park, home to Major League Baseball's Miami Marlins, and the field and stadium were covered in FIU colors for the occasion.
 Marlins Park is built in the location previously occupied by the Miami Orange Bowl stadium before it was torn down in 2008, coincidentally setting the game at the same site as the 2006 brawl.
-In an upset, FIU won the game 30–24, giving them their first ever win over UM.
+In an upset, FIU won the game 30–24, giving them their first ever win over Miami.
 As there were no further games contracted in the series, they did not play again the following year and as of the beginning of 2022 no further games between the two have been scheduled.

+In 2022, a short video compilation including Lamar Thomas' commentary was posted to the ESPN throwback YouTube channel.